IrinaStelea/just-as-tasty-petition/README.md

     -   registration & login, including hashing of passwords, server-side form validation & data sanitisation

--   Profile editing:
+-   Profile editing

     -   users can update their entire profile information (including password) at any time

--   Signing:
+-   Signing

     -   users are able to draw/edit their signature (with immediate render of the updated signature) as well as delete it